peter-kish/gloot/docs/ctrl_inventory_grid.md

 * `item_spacing: int` - Spacing between grid fields.
 * `select_mode: int` - Item selection mode.
 Set to SelectMode.SELECT_MULTI to enable selecting multiple items by holding down CTRL.
 See the `ItemList.SelectMode` constants for details.
 * `custom_item_control_scene: PackedScene` - Custom control scene representing an `InventoryItem` (must inherit `CtrlInventoryItemBase`).
 If set to `null`, `CtrlInventoryItem` will be used to represent the item.
+* `drag_tint: Color` - Multiplies the color of the item's texture when dragging.
 * `field_style: StyleBox` - The default grid field background style.
 Unlike `background_style`, this style is used when displaying each individual field in the 2D grid.
 * `field_highlighted_style: StyleBox` - The grid field style used when hovering over it with the mouse.
 * `field_selected_style: StyleBox` - The grid field style used for selected items.
 Unlike `selection_style`, this style is used as field background behind selected items.